Choosing a pet parrot isn’t as easy as it sounds. There are dozens of different species that can be bought in pet shops today.

 This cheerful, but territorial bird is a great housepet, with a wide variety of subspecies and colorful plumages.

-Parrotlets’ personality and their training potential help explain why it’s one of the more popular choices.
+Parrotlets’ personality, as being known to be one of the quietest, and their training potential help explain why it’s one of the more popular choices.

 Endemic to South and Central America, this second smallest bird in the parrot family is a popular pet choice.
 Among the many varieties of parrotlets, the ones best suited for pets are members of the species the Pacific parrotlet (Forpus coelestis) and the green-rumped parrotlet (Forpus passerinus).
 Other species that can be found in pet stores are usually either the Mexican Parrotlet, the Spectacled Parrotlet, or the Yellow-faced Parrotlet.